-Workers making close to the California minimum wage got additional protection from wage garnishments under a change in the law effective July 1, 2013.
+Workers making close to the California minimum wage got additional protection from wage garnishments under a change in the law effective in 2013.

 The prior formula limiting a judgment creditor to 25% of a debtor’s after tax wages remains.
 The amended law caps a wage garnishment at the lesser of the two calculations.